Remark Codes Master File

 The LIS ships with a preloaded database of U.S. ZIP Codes so addresses can be validated and standardized during order entry, billing, and reporting.
 Because many workflows depend on this table, changes should be made only when necessary.
 How it’s ...

-• Diagnosis Code Master File
+• Client Master File